-Transverse profile statistics, based on the photographic measurement method, are available for PCC-surfaced pavements.
+LTPP Database Tip!
+Transverse profile statistics are available for PCC-surfaced pavements.
 This is an interesting data source for those interested in ruts on PCC-surfaced pavements.
-Manual transverse profile measurements on PCC surfaces are not taken.
-In 2001, the LTPP program stopped the photographic interpretation of transverse profile measurements on PCC pavements.
+In 2001, the LTPP program stopped the photographic interpretation of transverse profile measurements on PCC pavements, though manually collected data is still being collected. ----------------------- --